dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ## Step 6: Building a Custom Plugin for Confluent Cloud Integration

-By default backstage scaffolder actions cannot access environment variables for security reasons.
-As we don't want to expose the API keys in the repository, we need to create a custom action that will retrieve the credentials from environment variables.
-Alternatively, we could use a secret manager to store the credentials and retrieve them from there within a similar custom action.
+### 6.1 Understanding the Need for a Custom Action

+Backstage's scaffolder is designed with security in mind, and for good reason.
+By default, scaffolder actions cannot access environment variables from the host system - this is a deliberate security measure to prevent templates from accessing sensitive credentials.

+However, for our Confluent Cloud integration, we need a way to securely provide API credentials to our templates without hardcoding them.
+We have two options:

+1. **Create a custom action** (the approach we'll use) - This action will safely retrieve the Confluent Cloud credentials from environment variables on the Backstage server and pass them to the templates.

+2. **Use a secret manager** - Alternatively, we could integrate with a secret manager like HashiCorp Vault or AWS Secrets Manager.

+For this tutorial, we'll create a simple custom action that retrieves the credentials from environment variables and makes them available to our templates in a controlled way.

-### 6.1 Create the Custom Action
+### 6.2 Create the Custom Action

-Create a new directory for our custom scaffolder actions and a new file `packages/backend/src/plugins/scaffolder/actions/getConfluentCredentials.ts` for the action:
+Let's create a new directory for our custom scaffolder action and a new file `packages/backend/src/plugins/scaffolder/actions/getConfluentCredentials.ts` for the action:

 ```bash
 mkdir -p packages/backend/src/plugins/scaffolder/actions
 touch packages/backend/src/plugins/scaffolder/actions/getConfluentCredentials.ts
 ```

-Add following content to the `getConfluentCredentials.ts` file:

 ```typescript {filename="packages/backend/src/plugins/scaffolder/actions/getConfluentCredentials.ts"}
 import { createTemplateAction } from '@backstage/plugin-scaffolder-backend';